Race and health in the United States: Minority representation in medicine

-It is estimated that minority populations will represent about half the U.S. population by 2050 which means that there will be a crucial need for more representation in medicine.
-Studies have shown that having a diverse physician workforce is essential for the future of health care because minority students are more likely to provide health services to underserved communities.
+In 2015, African Americans, Native Americans, and Hispanics made up 31% of the U.S. population, but only 15% of medical school applicants, 12% of medical school graduates, and 6% of practicing physicians.
+Studies have shown that having a diverse physician workforce is important because minority students are more likely to provide health services to underserved communities.
 A 2012 study done in California found that physicians from minority backgrounds were more likely to practice in underserved or areas of health shortages than their white counterparts, no matter what their specialty.
 When looking more into the study, it was discovered that doctors from minority backgrounds were more likely to work in underserved areas because many of them grew up in those same underserved communities and saw many of the health disparities that existed.
 As a result, they looked at working in underserved communities to give back.